RasaHQ/rasa/docs/docs/reference/rasa/core/lock_store.md

 def is_someone_waiting(conversation_id: Text) -> bool
 ```

-Return if someone is waiting for lock associated with `conversation_id`.
+Return whether someone is waiting for lock for this `conversation_id`.

 #### finish\_serving